 By Andrew Osmond.

-Studio Trigger’s romping spectacle Promare had its British premiere at Scotland Loves Anime, and three of the film’s key staff were on hand to present it.
+Studio Trigger’s romping spectacle Promare had its British premiere at the Scotland Loves Anime Film Festival, and three of the film’s key staff were on hand to present it.
 Hiroyuki Imaishi is Promare’s director; he’s been a hero to fandom since he helmed Gainax’s mecha series Gurren Lagann back in 2007, before going on to direct Panty & Stocking and Kill la Kill.
 The latter was made by the new studio Trigger, with which Imaishi has been identified ever since.

 Gurren Lagann and Kill la Kill were both spectacular anime.
 In visual terms, what were the main ways that you wanted Promare to go beyond what those previous anime had achieved?